-DWARD II, of England, kept up the same claim upon Scotland, which his father had began; and after several unsuccessful aftempts to establish it, he resolved to make a great effort and with one blow reduce that turbulent nation which had put so many signal affronts upon his father and himself.
+EDWARD II. of England kept up the same claim upon Scotland, which his father had begun; and after several unsuccessful attempts to establish it, he resolved to make a great effort and with one blow reduce that turbulent nation, which had put so many signal affronts upon his father and himself.

-In the spring, 1314, he assembled the most

-numerous army that had ever crossed the borders, composed of different nations, and amounting to above a hundred thousand effective men, beside a huge multitude of attendants, who can't along in hopes of sharing in the plunder of a conquered entiny.
-At the head of these he marched northward, with an uncommon parade, and in full confidence of victory.
+In the spring, 1314, he assembled the most numerous army that had ever crossed the borders, composed of different nations, and amounting to above a hundred thousand effective men, beside a huge multitude of attendants, who came along in hopes of sharing in the plunder of a conquered enemy.
+At the head of these he marched northward with an uncommon parade, and in full confidence of victory.

 Robert Bruce, the son of that Robert Bruce who held a conference with Wallace upon the banks of the Carron, and grandson to him who had been competitor with Baliol, had, in 1306, been crowned King of Scotland; and being informed of Edward's formidable preparations, he raised an army of thirty thousand of his subjects, to oppose him.
-This armament bore but a small proportion to that of Edward's; but it was composed of soldiers, who were hardened by long practice of war, and who now carried upon the point of their sword; liberty and honour, and every thing that was dear to them.
-With these Robert took up his station in the neighbourhood of Stirling, and waited for Edward's arrival.
+This armament bore but a small proportion to that of Edward's; but it was composed of soldiers, who were hardened by long practice of war, and who now carried upon the point of their sword, liberty and honour, and every thing that was dear to them.
+With these Robert took up his station in the neighbourhood of Stirling, and waited for Edward's arrival

-The two armies came in sight of each other, in the month of June; and soon after, a bloody battle was fought, in which the Scots obtained a victory, the most celebrated of any in the annuls of that kingdom.
-The procedure of this memorable event, was as follows:-
+The two armies came in sight of each other, in the month of June, and soon after, a bloody battle was fought, in which the Scots obtained a victory, the most celebrated of any in the annals of that kingdom.
+The procedure of this memorable event was as follows:

-The English having marched from Edinburgh to Falkirk in one day, and upon the morrow, setting out thence towards Stirling encamped to the morthward of Torwood.
-About, Upper Bannockburn, and backward upon the muir of Plesn, in the neighbourhood of the Roman Causeway, pieces as broken pots, and other vessels, have been found; and upon rocks near the surface. marks of fire have been discovered, where it was supposed the soldiers had made ready their provisions.
-Barbour, the author of King Robert Bruce's life, speaks as if their camp had stretched so far northward as to occupy a part of Carse Ground; and so vast a multitude must doubtless have covered a large tract of the country.
+The English having marched from Edinburgh to Falkirk in one day, and upon the morrow, setting out thence towards Stirling, encamped to the northward of Torwood.
+About Upper-Bannock-burn, and backward upon the Muir of Plean, in the neighbourhood of the Roman Causeway, pieces of broken pots, and other vessels have been found; and upon rocks near the surface marks of fire have been discovered, where it was supposed the soldiers had made ready their provisions.
+Barbour, the author of King Robert Bruce's life, speaks as if their camp had stretched so far northward as to occupy a part of carse ground; and so wast a multitude must doubtless have covered a large tract of the country.

-The Scottish army was posted about a mile to the northward, upon several small eminences, south from the present village of St. Ninians.
-Upon the summit of one of these eminences, now called Brok's Brae is a stone sunk into the earth, with a round hole in it, near three inches in diameter, and much the same in depth, in which, according to tradition, King Robert's standard was fixed, the royal tent having been erected near it.
-This stone is well know in that neighbour-hood by the name of the Bore-stone.
-The small river of Banaoekburn, remarkable for its steep and rugged banks, ran in a narrow valley between the two camps.
+The Scottish army was posted about a mile to the northward, upon several small eminences, south from the present village of St. Ninians-Upon the summit of one of these eminences, now called Brock's-Brae, is a stone sunk into the earth, with a round hole in it, near three inches in diameter, and much the same in depth, in which, according to tradition, King Robert's standard was fixed, the royal tent having been erected near it.
+This stone is well known in that neighbourhood by the name of the Bore-stone.
+The small river of Bannockburn, remarkable for its steep and rugged banks, ran in a narrow valley between the two camps.

-The Castle of Stirling was still in the hands of the English.
-Edward, Bruce the King's brother, had, in the spring of the year.
-Itid seige to it, but found himself obliged to abandon the enterprize; only by a treaty between that Prince and Moubray, the Governor, it was agreed, that, if the garrison received no relief from England before a year expired, they should surrender to the Scots.
+The castle of Stirling was still in the hands of the English.
+Edward Bruce, the King's brother, had, in the spring of the year, laid seige to it, but found himself obliged to abandon the enterprize; only by a treaty between that Prince and Moubray the Governor, it was agreed, that, if the garrison received no relief from England before a year expired, they should surrender to the Scots.